hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 ## Unduplicate Golden Resources

-Use the `$mdm-not-duplicate` operation to mark duplicate golden resources as not duplicates.
+Use the `$mdm-not-duplicate` operation to mark duplicate Golden Resources as not duplicates.
 This operation takes the following parameters:

 <table class="table table-striped table-condensed">